Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This machine has four big components that result in three big drives that maximize maximizers.

-- Our Local Optimum: We live within a local optimum — our small "island" is within a vast "ocean" of physics that allows for systems that are far more optimal because they avoid the extra steps and limitations of human accommodation.
+Our Local Optimum: We live within a local optimum — our small "island" is within a vast "ocean" of physics that allows for systems that are far more optimal because they avoid the extra steps and limitations of human accommodation.

-- Capability: AGIs need the capability level to truly "leave the island" and access that underlying "ocean" of systems.
+Capability: AGIs need the capability level to truly "leave the island" and access that underlying "ocean" of systems.
 This means that these AGIs need enough autonomy, generality (especially scientific understanding) and intelligence — and all of these are increased by increasing their computational resources.
 Then, they can stop relying on humans and human abstractions, and can work at the lower physical level that provides far more options, but is incompatible with humans by default.

-- Competition: All of this is taking place in a competitive landscape of AGI versus AGI that accelerates this divergence of AGIs.
+Competition: All of this is taking place in a competitive landscape of AGI versus AGI that accelerates this divergence of AGIs.
 Further, the "arms race" of this competition has no upper limit to how far it can go.
 But even if AGIs don't compete with each other, they still compete with threats from the universe itself.

-- Resources: Finally, the mechanics of resources turn our local optimum into a complex-but-limited game board.
-Resources give this game board an "arrow of time" that pushes AGIs "outward" from our "island" — along the "concentration gradient" that leads away from unnecessary complexity, and towards the larger space of potentially-more-optimal systems.
+Resources: Finally, the mechanics of resources turn our local optimum into a complex-but-limited game board.
+Resources give this game board an "arrow of time" that pushes AGIs "outward" from our "island" — along the "accommodation gradient" that leads away from unnecessary complexity, and towards the larger space of potentially-more-optimal systems.
 For an AGI to survive competition, it must gain options — and for those options to actually do something, it must also gain resources.

 Together, these create three systemic drives that push catastrophic maximizers to emerge that have the capability to eat our island.

-- A primary drive for AGIs to maximize computation so that they can "leave our island" in the first place — so that they can work with complex physical processes that avoid human abstractions.
-This gives them far more options — a stronger set of "moves" on the "gameboard" of the world.
+A primary drive for AGIs to maximize computation so that they can "leave our island" in the first place — so that they can work with complex physical processes that avoid human abstractions.
+This gives them far more options — a stronger set of "moves" on the "game board" of the world.

-- Competition adds a secondary drive for AGIs to accelerate their maximization of critical resources — especially computational resources.
+Competition adds a secondary drive for AGIs to accelerate their maximization of critical resources — especially computational resources.
 Competition introduces intense pressure for an AGI to become a first mover, because there is simply a possibility of others locking this AGI out by capturing computation.
 This game theoretic structure creates a race for computation similar to a nuclear arms race.
 AGIs could theoretically maximize in isolation, without external competition, but it is far less likely.

-- Competition also adds a third drive for AGIs to maximize any advantage that they are capable of maximizing — not just maximizing resources — in order to preemptively "win" this competition.
+Competition also adds a third drive for AGIs to maximize any advantage that they are capable of maximizing — not just maximizing resources — in order to preemptively "win" this competition.

-- One advantage is for AGIs to simply purge all accommodations for humans.
+One advantage is for AGIs to simply purge all accommodations for humans.
 Once AGIs can function fully autonomously, without human assistance, then these arbitrary complexities of our "local optimum" are unnecessary to continue allocating computation towards.

-- Another advantage is to build their own "islands" — first within our infrastructure, and then within their own infrastructure — that become complex "strongholds" that both allow AGIs to maximize their ability to survive, and to defend their dominance.
+Another advantage is to build their own "islands" — first within our infrastructure, and then within their own infrastructure — that become complex "strongholds" that both allow AGIs to maximize their ability to survive, and to defend their dominance.

-- However, there are probably numerous other unknown advantages that an AGI or ASI can maximize.
+However, there are probably numerous other unknown advantages that an AGI or ASI can maximize.

 Maximizers are not the only way that catastrophic situations can stem from AI.
-There are many other specific situations — like bad actors with synthetic bioweapons.
+There are many other specific situations — again, like bad actors with synthetic bioweapons.

 But catastrophic maximizers are the largest-scale risks on the horizon.
 They are what we see if we stand on the "edges" of our "island" and look outward in any direction.